 Congratulations on taking the first step toward becoming a student at Chamberlain College of Nursing by submitting your application for admission!
 So what’s next?
 The following steps can be used as a guideline to complete your application.

-A Chamberlain College of Nursing admissions advisor will be reaching out to you shortly to speak with you and schedule your initial advising appointment.
+A Chamberlain College of Nursing admissions representative will be reaching out to you shortly to speak with you and schedule your initial advising appointment.
 This first appointment is helpful for students to get questions answered, tour the campus and speak with admissions on all the required application materials.
 You can also contact the admissions office directly at the campus you’ve decided to attend, or toll free at 855.294.7205.

 At this initial appointment, you can also expect to receive an unofficial transcript evaluation to determine potential transfer credits.
 It’s very helpful to bring any and all transcripts to your appointment; for this initial meeting, unofficial are fine!
 This will allow you to gain an idea of how long it may take to complete the program based on potential transfer courses.
 It’s common that students are able to complete the Three-Year BSN degree program in as little as two years and four months, or two years and eight months.

 As always, we’re here to help with this step.
-Your admissions advisor will be able to assist you in requesting all transcripts.
+Your admissions representative will be able to assist you in requesting all transcripts.
 For any student, Chamberlain will review your high school transcripts or GED for proof of graduation, which can easily be requested from most high schools’ guidance offices.